 We will address three topics: 1) What is the image of God that sinful humanity now has?
 2) What is the image that Christians are to become? and 3) How does the church assist in this transformation?

 Humans were made in the “image” and “likeness” of God (Genesis 1:26).
-These two terms have similar meaning and will be used interchangeably in this paper.1 But animals were not made in God’s image.2 Philip Hughes summarizes our uniqueness by saying that humanity, although having “affinities with the animal realm, is radically distinguished from all other earthly creatures by the fact that [humanity] alone has been created in the divine image and is intended by constitution to be a godly creature.”3
+These two terms have similar meaning and will be used interchangeably in this article.1 Animals were not made in God’s image.2 Philip Hughes summarizes our uniqueness by saying that humanity, although having “affinities with the animal realm, is radically distinguished from all other earthly creatures by the fact that [humanity] alone has been created in the divine image and is intended by constitution to be a godly creature.”3

 Although humans were created to be God-like, we are now sinful and unlike God in our morality (Romans 3:10, 23).
 Nevertheless, we are still considered to be in God’s image (Genesis 9:6; James 3:9).
 Four concepts have been proposed as this image: